matthewdwood82/project-portfolio/README.md

 # Project Portfolio

 This repo holds artifacts from a collection of recent projects.
 The descriptions below give a high level overview of the project and my role, and a brief description of the contents of each file from the project.
+A collection of these and other papers and reports can be found in [this Zotero library](https://www.zotero.org/groups/2420929/selected_works).

 Please reach out to [matthewdwood82@gmail.com](matthewdwood82@gmail.com) with any questions or requests.